 If you're looking for a more hands-on approach, consider investing with an online broker.
 Online brokers let self-directed investors choose with assets they want to buy and trade, such as exchange-traded funds (ETFs), bonds, and stocks, without any assistance from an advisor.

-Online brokers often get referred to as discount brokers, as they have considerable cost savings.
+Online brokers often get referred to as discount brokers, such as Questrade and Interactive Brokers, as they have considerable cost savings.
 Both online brokers and robo-advisors cut out the middleman and lower trading fees, so you get to pocket the difference.

 Do your research before choosing the best online broker or robo-advisor for you, as each brokerage offers its perks.